-- (2) Select Bitmap. - (3) Click on OK.
+(2) Select Bitmap.

 The Bitmap Information dialog appears.

 (4) Select the Screen Select button.

 This option allows you to choose the size and contents of the newly created bitmap with images from your desktop or from another application sitting on your desktop.
 The Image Editor ignores the limitations specified in the Bitmap Information dialog and uses the dimensions you sweep out (up to 512x512 pixels).